tauri-apps/wry/README.md

   Avoid this in release build if your app needs to publish to App Store.
 - `fullscreen`: Fullscreen video and other media on **macOS** requires calling private functions.
-  Avoid this in release build if your app needs to publish to App Store. libraries and prevent from building documentation on doc.rs fails.
+  Avoid this in release build if your app needs to publish to App Store.
 - `linux-body`: Enables body support of custom protocol request on Linux.
 Requires WebKit2GTK v2.40 or above.
 - `tracing`: enables [`tracing`] for `evaluate_script`, `ipc_handler`, and `custom_protocols`.